Las Vegas, NV

 We’ll provide breakfast, lunch, and copious coffee breaks, to fuel your work.
 Registration will be set at $100, to recover costs of catering and A/V. Some workshops may require additional books or materials; instructors will contact participants about these in advance of the event.

 Registration for Learn@DLF is welcome regardless of attendance at the DLF Forum.
+Registration will be available after the day’s program is released.

 The 2018 DLF Forum and Learn@DLF are community and practitioner-based events that would not be possible without thoughtful and engaged participation from our community.
 Thank you!